vmykhalchuk/RetroProgrammer/README.md

 # To be implemented
 * CRC every HRP file before programming/verifying it!
 ** CRC every conf file
+* Support for Arduino Micro
+** software has to be modified slightly
+** pin A4 must be swapped with A6 (Arduino Micro has no A6 nor A7, so we will have limited Manual programs selection) ** alternative we can swap A2 with A6, so we will have limited set of target programs when using Arduino Micro ** second approach might cause target detection error because ICSP pin 10 cannot be floating if pin 9 is set to certain value, so if target device is using resistive target program selection and uses pin9 - then error will occur
+** so first approach is better, however to increase amount of program selection - we can have resistive program selector on place of target resistive selector!
 * Auto detection of programming speed
 * Support of 3.3v target MCU
 * Extend AVR supported list